ccomploj/ccomploj.github.io/_pages/research.md

 Our results reveal a pension take-up of 60% among the eligible rural population, a 900-yuan rise in annual pension income, and significant crowding-out of private transfers from children and grandchildren.
 The results indicate that the new rural pension scheme improves mental health by reducing depressive symptoms, and provide evidence of its broader welfare implications.
 </small>
 </details>

-<a href="https://www.econometricsociety.org/regional-activities/conference-papers/view/271/414" target="_blank">Download PDF</a>
+<a href="https://www.econometricsociety.org/regional-activities/conference-papers/view/271/414" target="_blank">Link</a>

 <!--
-need to  find a way to add a pdf here
+Download PDF
 <a href="https://raw.githubusercontent.com/ccomploj/ccomploj.github.io/main/assets/files/complojPichlerBerg2024_gh.pdf" target="_blank">Download PDF</a>
 -->